 2. Contract Length and Renewal

 - Review the duration of the initial contract, which outlines the length of your employment.
+Ensure the contract specifies the exact end date, often referred to as the specified date.

 - Check for any provisions for renewing or extending the contract after the initial period.